Gravis PC GamePad: Variations

 The Philips CD-i interactive multimedia CD player features a wired controller that is basically the original Gravis PC GamePad in a monochrome, grey color scheme.
 The Gravis logo is replaced with the Philips logo.
 There are only two button functions, and the switch at the bottom controls the cursor speed in menus.

 Reception

-According to Next Generation, "The Gravis Game Pad, one of the first and probably the best PC game pad, has enjoyed steady sales for several years."
+According to Next Generation in 1996, "The Gravis Game Pad, one of the first and probably the best PC game pad, has enjoyed steady sales for several years."
+Giochi per il mio computer gave the regular version a score of 7.7 out of 10 and the Pro version a score of 7.6 out of 10 in 1997.

 Media

 One icon from the Nuvola icon set resembles the GamePad.

 The GamePad was also the official gamepad of Jazz Jackrabbit, as noted in the shareware demo version of the game.
 The gamepad appears in the game as a power-up, and as an advertisement in the background, which reads "All kids love Gravis GamePad".